Restaurant Style Refried Beans

 Step 3

 Process.
 Spoon the veggie mixture into a food processor, and pulse until it’s completely pureed.
-Add butter, fresh lime juice, and pulse again until the beans are nice and creamy.
+Add butter, fresh lime juice, and pulse again.
+Then add water until the beans are nice and creamy.
+(We normally add about 1/4 cup of water.)

 Step 4

 Serve.
-Serve refried beans with some chopped cilantro.
+Serve refried beans along with your favorite Tex-Mex dishes!

 Ways to serve these easy refried beans: